AvidlyWordPress/zf-theme/README.md

 Run `npm install && bower install` in your theme directory.
 Go make a cup of tea while this is happening.
 Then run `npm start` and start developing!

+### Compiling assets for production

+Run `npm run build` to compile compressed, production-ready CSS and JS.

 ### Developing HTML mockups without a WordPress installation

 If you prefer to start development by building HTML mockups, you can build your templates in `_src/pages` and `_src/partials` and change the BROWSERSYNC type setting in `config.yml` to `html`.
 Browsersync will start up a simple static file server at localhost:8000 and refresh every time you make a change to your Sass, JS or HTML template files.
 The benefit of this is you can get going faster without the overhead of a WP site running locally, and it's easier to include front-end devs in your team who might not have a local server setup or WordPress experience.